 The synthetic equity mandate has a lower carbon footprint and WACI compared to the comparator.
-The LGIM and Insight buy and maintain credit portfolio WACIs are higher than their respective comparators as the portfolios are overweight the utilities sector compared to the benchmark while RLAM's lower WACI is driven by a lower WACI derived from the utilities sector (by being underweight the utilities sector and focusing on more carbon efficient companies within the sector).
+The LGIM and Insight buy and maintain credit portfolio WACIs are lower than their respective comparators this is also true for their carbon footprint.
+RLAM has a WACI and carbon footprint which is marginally higher than that of its comparator.

-The WACI of the M&G secured finance is also shown; however, they have low coverage and no obvious comparator.
-No data has been shown for the LDI mandate as no meaningful data is available as yet due to the difficulties associated with assessing the carbon emissions attributed to gilts.
+The WACI of the M&G secured finance is also shown; however they have low coverage and no obvious comparator.
+Data availability on Scope 3 remains limited and the most of the Fund's investment managers were not able to provide it this year.